86Box/docs/settings/hdd.rst

 Hard disk list
 --------------

-All hard disks attached to the emulated system are listed, with the following information:
+All hard disks attached to the emulated machine are listed, with the following information:

 * **Bus:** storage bus the disk is attached to, as well as the disk's bus channel or ID.
 These can be changed through the *Bus* and *Channel*/*ID* boxes below the list.
 * **File:** path to the disk image file.